free-audio/clap/spec.rst

 Notes
 `````

-Notes are reprensented as a pair ``note, division``.
+Notes are represented as a pair ``note, division``.
 Division is the number of intervals between one note and an other note with
 half or the double frequency.
 A division by 12 must be supported.

 If a plugin plugin does not support micro tones, it should ignore
-micro-tunned notes.
+micro-tuned notes.

 The host should not send micro tones to the plugin if
 ``plugin->supports_microtones == false``.